-The Game Studio at Champlain College started with our first degree: Electronic Games and Interactive Development (EGID).
-Founder Ann DeMarle consulted with industry professionals to develop a vision and a framework modeled after industry.
+The Game Studio at Champlain College started with our first degree: Electronic Games & Interactive Development (EGID).
+Founder Ann DeMarle consulted with industry professionals to develop a vision and a framework modeled after the industry.
 This original model contained one creative degree, EGID, with two specializations, art or design, and one technical degree, game programming.
-The first class had just thirty-five students, and just one dedicated faculty member.
+The first class had just 35 students and just one dedicated faculty member.

 Our Evolution and Success

 It's been over a decade since we started the Game Studio, and our game media offerings at Champlain have grown tremendously as has the number of students taking these course offerings.
-Today, we have four hundred and thirty four students enrolled in Game Studio Degrees, and additional students participating in our courses from several other degrees and specializations.
+Today, we have 434 students enrolled in Game Studio degrees, and additional students participating in our courses from several other degrees and specializations.

 Recognized for Excellence

 In addition to our growth, we are also one of the top-ranked schools in the United States.
-In 2017, we were named a "Top School to Study Video Game Design" by The Princeton Review.
-In order to do well in these rankings a school must have a wide array of coursework to ensure students are well prepared, retain faculty with industry experience, provide extensive technological resources, generate employment opportunities and industry recruiting, and demonstrate that your graduates are industry ready.
-Champlain has all of these, and is able to continue being successful due to the commitment of the college for the success of the Game Studio programs.
+In 2019, we were ranked in the top 20 of The Princeton Review's "Top Schools to Study Video Game Design."
+In order to do well in these rankings, a school must have a wide array of coursework to ensure students are well prepared, retain faculty with industry experience, provide extensive technological resources, generate employment opportunities and industry recruiting, and demonstrate that our graduates are industry ready.
+Champlain has all of these and is able to continue being successful due to the commitment of the College to the success of the Game Studio programs.

 Proven Student Success

-Evidence for the strength of our programs is in the success of our students in industry.
-Our graduates are employed coast to coast, and in Montreal by companies big and small.
+Evidence for the strength of our programs is in the success of our students in the industry.
+Our graduates are employed coast to coast and in Montreal by companies big and small.
 Our employment rate each year stays in the 80% range.
 Employers include Warner Bros.
 Games/Turbine, EA, Sony Studios, Bungie, and Microsoft.
-We also have begun to see successful pioneers in the entrepreneurial space with the launch of two companies with successful titles; Game Theory developing for the "social good" space, and TooDX publishing for the WiiU.
+We also have begun to see successful pioneers in the entrepreneurial space with the launch of two companies with successful titles: Game Theory developing for the "social good" space and TooDX publishing for the WiiU.

 A Bright Future

 The first decade of the Game Studio has been about growth and improving our student experience and their ultimate industry success.
 It has been a decade of rapid change, excitement, and always striving to be the best at what we do and love.
-With the coming of the new building, our own center for Communication and Creative Media, new labs and display spaces, a steady and strong interest by prospective students in our majors, and the continued support of the institution, the future for the Game Studio at Champlain College is strong and full of potential.
-The school motto is "Audeamus", "let us dare."
+Our Center for Communication & Creative Media, labs and display spaces, a steady and strong interest by prospective students in our majors, and the continued support of the institution, the future for the Game Studio at Champlain College is strong and full of potential.
+The school motto is "Audeamus," "Let Us Dare."
 Ten years ago, we clearly did, and will continue to do so into the future.

-*The name change from Game Art & Animation to Game Art will be effective as of Fall 2020
+*The program name change from Game Art & Animation to Game Art will be effective for the class starting Fall 2020.